DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 We first retrieve the light data, and we compute the classic [Lambert's Cosine Law](https://en.wikipedia.org/wiki/Lambert%27s_cosine_law#:~:text=In%20optics%2C%20Lambert's%20cosine%20law,light%20and%20the%20surface%20normal.).
 When the normal is parallel to the direction from the sample to the light, the diffusion is **maximized**.
-At the opposite, when both are perpendicular and/or opposed, the light is diffusion is closer to **zero**.
+At the opposite, when both are perpendicular and/or opposed, the light diffusion is closer to **zero**.

 For the final part of the loop body: